sybrew/the-seo-framework/readme.txt

 	* Settings tab's contents now correctly match the active tab when navigating back to the settings page (again).
 	* When a post type or taxonomy isn't publicly queryable, TSF won't consider it as a supported anymore.
 	* When clicking on the character counter subsequently, the AJAX loader will now reappear correctly.
-	* TODO When you change the visibility state of a page, the protection is now relayed in the default robots' meta setting.
-		* This protection should now also affect the list-edit default entry. (remove IGNORE_PROTECTION & add tests) `* @since 4.1.0 Now allows protection for the robots meta.`
 	* Addressed an issue where when you double-clicked on the title prefix on an RTL-based site that causes selection of the title to fail.
 	* The title input fields no longer trim the visual outline on input-focus when using WP 5.3 or later.
 	* You can now set a lone `0` as the (meta, Open Graph, Twitter) post title and description.